 The Most Appropriate Resume Fonts to Use

-Do you know what the best font for the outstanding resume is and what fonts drive the employers crazy?
+Do you know what the best font for an outstanding resume is and what fonts drive the employers crazy?
 Fortunately, resume editors know everything about the most suitable format and know you have a chance to get the secret of the killer summary!

-The importance of the suitable typeface is obvious – it creates a readable document and shows that you are familiarized with the tiniest peculiarities of the job search process.
+The importance of a suitable typeface is obvious – it creates a readable document and shows that you are familiarized with the tiniest peculiarities of the job search process.
 In this article, you will find everything about winning and the worst variants for your resume!

 Most of the reputable experts claimed that there is no better font for the resume than Helvetica.
-Some of them, still, don’t consider it to be good for creative jobs but it’s always a good choice.
+Some of them, still, don’t consider it to be good for creating jobs but it’s always a good choice.

 The experts, who helped us to create this article, claim that they haven’t met anyone, who wouldn’t like this typeface.
 The only disadvantage lies in the cost.
-You can purchase Proxima Nova at $29.99 on the myfonts.com.
+You can purchase Proxima Nova at $29.99 on MyFonts.com.

-This typeface is good for everyone, who has a lot of to say.
-It’s good either for a resume or for CV.
+This typeface is good for everyone, who has a lot to say.
+It’s good either for a resume or for a CV.
 Don’t forget to learn about the local peculiarities of the job search and the differences between resume and CV.
 Garamond helps to create a readable resume.
 Assuming the fact that readability is an important factor, Garamond is a good choice.

 Times New Roman

 The opinions of this typeface are the most uncertain.
-Some of the experts consider it to be an old school.
+Some of the experts consider it to be old school.
 They think that using Times New Roman shows that a candidacy didn’t even take a time to choose a font.
 Sometimes details speak louder than usually.

 We have moved to the typeface that mustn’t be used in the resume or cover letter.
-It looks too familiarly and can be used for your party or wedding invitations.
+It looks too familiar and can be used for your party or wedding invitations.
 Furthermore, you mustn’t use anything that is similar to Zapfino.
 Some experts say that it’s even better to use Times New Roman – classic and modest font.

 Also, make sure your resume is created in accordance with the job description to guarantee your career success!

 The other typeface that mustn’t be used for a summary is Courier.
 In fact, it mustn’t be used anywhere.
-The other old school font is similar to the typewriter.
+The other old-school font is similar to the typewriter.

 Comic Sans doesn’t require any explanations, we guess.
 Still, we should emphasize that you must never in your whole life use Comic Sans, even if you just write the draft.
-It’s ridiculous and unprofessional, thus, you should avoid it, especially when it comes to the resume writing.
+It’s ridiculous and unprofessional, thus, you should avoid it, especially when it comes to resume writing.